moalli99/house_price_prediction/README.md

 - Feature encoding and scaling
 - Log transformation for skewed features
 - Model training and selection (Ridge, Lasso, Linear Regression)
-- Model evaluation using R², MAE, RMSE
+- Model evaluation using R²,
-- Saving the final model for future inference
+- Saving the final model

 ---